-On the flight down here from the US, an old Peruvian man next to me tried to explain the dangers of taxis in Peru.
+On the flight from the US to Peru, an old Peruvian man next to me tried to explain the dangers of taxis in Peru.
 “They’re dangerous.
 Cuidado!
 They will take you, rob you and…” his voice trailed off and he made the universal hand signal for “shank you in the ribs with a sharp object.”

 I was with a Peruvian girl last night.
 As we drove along the beach in Lima, I looked off into the distance.
-A few miles to the south, atop a peninsula that juts out, is perched a giant cross, lit up brightly in the night sky.
-I asked if it was possible to drive there.
+A few miles to the south, atop a peninsula that juts out, there is a giant cross that is lit up in the night sky.
+I asked her if it was possible to drive there.
 “Yes, but it’s too dangerous,” she said.
 Her friends had been robbed there recently at night.
 “Maybe if you leave your valuables at home.”

 Peruvians did not seem to have a very high opinion of each other.
 Or maybe they were just looking out for a dumb gringo like me.
-Either way, as I sat in Starbucks, I was nearing the end of the piece I was writing and I got excited.
+Either way, as I sat in Starbucks, I was nearing the end of my writing.
 I knew how I was going to end it, but I didn’t want to write it yet.
 I would take a walk and reflect.

-From Starbucks, I walked down the old stone stairs and long ramp that cut through the steep cliff to the beach.
+I walked down the old stone stairs and long ramp that cut through the steep cliff to the beach.
 I looked left and right.
 Probably four or five miles down the beach to the left stood the giant cross I had seen last night.
-I was going to walk there even if I had to cab it back.
+I was going to walk there even if I had to take a cab back.

 The beaches that passed on my right were as packed as I’d ever seen beaches.
 I could barely see the sand.
-February is summer here and all the kids are on break.
-Some small rivulets of water formed tide pools near my path but they were littered with trash and debris.
+February is summer in Peru and all the kids are on break.
+Small rivulets of water formed tide pools near my path, but they were littered with trash and debris.
 Little kids frolicked in them anyway, not seeming to care.

 A few miles down, I was nearing the giant cross.
 The beaches slowly succumbed to a sort of commercial fishery.
-I came upon an enormous jetty that shot out maybe a quarter mile.
-I decided to walk through the fish market at its base.
+I arrived to an enormous jetty that shot out into the ocean and decided to walk through the fish market at its base.
 The putrid stench of fish invaded my nostrils like never before.
-Mangy dogs roamed around, and at one end of the market a group of pelicans stalked aggressively.
-I’d never seen pelicans like this before.
+Mangy dogs roamed around, and at one end of the market, a group of pelicans stalked aggressively.
+I’d never seen pelicans like that before.
 They were mangier than the dogs and bigger too.
 They looked mean.
 When they got too close to the fish on the table, a purveyor sprayed them with a hose.

 She grabbed my arm and led me down to the end of the pier.
 There, down a small staircase, was a line of people boarding the boat.
 The woman turned to me, “Remos o motora?”
 I guess I had agreed to a boat ride.
 “Motora,” I replied spastically.
 She pointed to a large boat with four rows of seats and about 15 people already on board with fluorescent orange life vests.
 “Cinco soles.”